 From a spoon: Mashed boiled egg with avocado or yoghurt, scrambled egg

-Finger food: Hard-boiled egg cut into slices, frittata or omelette fingers, fingers of French Toast, egg muffins, pancakes, mashed egg on toast fingers
+Finger food or baby-led weaning: Hard-boiled egg cut into slices, frittata or omelette fingers, fingers of French Toast, egg muffins, pancakes, mashed egg on fingers of toasted white or whole wheat bread.

 LEARN MORE: Eggs for kids-How, what and when